-We also analyse the time dependence quantitatively.
-The relaxation after switching the LED off follows a stretched-exponential relaxation \cite{Phillips1996}, $R\propto \exp{[-(\frac{t}{\tau})^{n}]}$ (with $n<1$), as shown by the black lines in Fig.\,\ref{fig2}\textbf{c} (with the condition $R_{t \rightarrow \infty} = R_{t<0}$ during relaxation).
-The temperature dependence of the relaxation time $\tau$ is shown in Fig.\,\ref{fig2}\textbf{d}.
+We also analyze the time dependence quantitatively.
+The relaxation after switching the LED off follows a stretched-exponential relaxation \cite{Phillips1996}, $R\propto \exp{[-(\frac{t}{\tau})^{n}]}$ (with $n<1$), as shown by the black lines in Fig.\,\ref{fig4}\textbf{b} (with the condition $R_{t \rightarrow \infty} = R_{t<0}$ during relaxation).
+The temperature dependence of the relaxation time $\tau$ is shown in Fig.\,\ref{fig4}\textbf{c}.
 It increases by almost 9 orders of magnitude as temperature is only slightly reduced, from 35 to 20~K, before saturating at lower temperatures.
-Above 20~K, this temperature dependence can be approximated by a thermal activation law, $\ln{(\tau)} \propto E_B/k_{\text{B}}T$, with $E_B \approx 82$\,meV, interpreted as the Schottky barrier height.
-From this dependence we derive that, below 20\,K, a relaxation of the resistivity to 90\% of its initial value before irradiation would take hundreds of years---persistence par excellence (see Extended Data~\ref{figS5}).
+Above 20~K, this temperature dependence can be approximated by a thermal activation law, $\ln{(\tau)} \propto E_B/k_{\text{B}}T$, with $E_B \approx 82$\,meV interpreted as the height of a Schottky barrier.
+From this dependence we derive that, below 20\,K, a relaxation of the resistivity to 90\% of its initial value before irradiation would take hundreds of years---persistence par excellence (see Fig.~\ref{fig6}).